An innovative incident and crisis response manager, Scott Riddle leads investigations and legal response for clients in the transportation industry.

-As an attorney who clients turn to when things get tough, Scott has distinguished himself as a top-notch legal crisis manager.
-He represents individuals and companies in high-profile and highly confidential critical matters often involving civil litigation and related regulatory, congressional, and criminal investigations and enforcement actions.
-In this role, Scott guides teams of employees, attorneys, and outside consultants in the development and implementation of crisis management and public relations strategies to protect reputational interests, minimize harm to business assets, and achieve the most favorable outcomes.
+From transportation incidents and terrorist attacks to corporate criminality and governmental investigations, Scott and his teams have guided clients through complex crises.
+As an attorney who clients turn to when things get tough, Scott has developed a crisis management practice employing a strategic and business-focused approach for clients facing emergencies and distinguished himself as a top-notch legal crisis manager.
+In this role, he guides teams of employees, attorneys, and outside consultants in the development and implementation of crisis management and public relations strategies to protect a client's interests and reputation, minimize harm to business assets, and achieve the most favorable outcome.

 Away from the Office